shavaun/shavaun/samples/user_guides/dotnet_library_tutorial.md

 Now that the class has all of the code it needs to draw the sheet music when it is called, we need to update the XAML file to display the NoteViewer created by the DataViewModel.

 1. Click the *MainWindow.xaml* tab to switch to that file.
-2. Add the *Margin* attribute to the *Grid* element and set it to a value of *10*.
+2. Add the *Margin* attribute to the *Grid* tag and set it to a value of *10*.
-3. Insert the following code so that it is inside the *Grid* element:
+3. Insert the following code so that it is inside the *Grid* tag:

 ```
 <ManufakturaControls:NoteViewer ScoreSource="{Binding Data}" RenderingMode="SinglePage"/>
 ```

-4. Hover your mouse over the *ManufackturaControls:NoteViewer* element and press Alt+Enter on your keyboard.
+4. Hover your mouse over the *ManufackturaControls:NoteViewer* tag and press Alt+Enter on your keyboard.
 Visual Studio will provide a suggestion to add the missing namespace, press Enter again to automatically fill in the correct namespace.

 Your *MainWindow.xaml* file should now look like this: